Get the FREE one-click dictionary software for Windows

 See also: imperviable, impervious

-Type of: alter, amount, argument, ascertain, assure, change, check, control, create, determination, ensure, evidence, finding, grounds, impression, insure, knead, make, measure, modify, photographic print, print, printing, produce, quantity, see, see to it, statement, strengthen, toughen, work
+Type of: alter, amount, argument, ascertain, change, check, create, determination, ensure, evidence, finding, grounds, impression, insure, knead, make, make certain, make sure, measure, modify, photographic print, print, printing, produce, quantity, see, statement, strengthen, toughen, work

 Encyclopedia: Proof